 According to biblical sources, Moses exist, and he was blood-bound to Pharaoh, and Pharaoh was his half-brother, thus resulting in a bond of brotherhood.
 After years, the Lord killed Pharaoh’s armies and entered the path between the waters, but the Lord told Moses to raise his hand over the waters behind them; the waters joined together and covered all the hosts and their horses and chariots.

 The Jews crossed the Red Sea and then sank into the wilderness, and whenever they ran out of water, God would give it to them; whenever they ran out of food, He would give it to them.
 After the people had made a covenant to keep the Law, Moses went up to Mount Sinai for 40 days and 40 nights without eating or drinking anything, waiting for the Lord to write the Ten Commandments with his hand on two tablets of stone.

 Moses and Ramses

 Rameses II became king as a teenager and reigned for 67 years.
 He aspired to defeat the Hittites and control all of Syria, but Ramses walked into a Hittite trap set for him at Kadesh on the Orontes River in Syria in the fifth year of his reign.
-By sheer determination, he fought his way out, but the battle was a total failure in light of his purpose.
+He fought his way out by sheer determination, but the battle was a failure in light of his purpose.
 Yet Ramses, like all pharaohs, claimed to be divine.

 Moses and Rameses had a brotherly relationship, and Moses insisted on a three-day journey into the wilderness.
-Pharaoh countered by allowing the Jewish people to make the journey, but this, too, was rejected.
-As a final offer, Pharaoh agreed to let the people go, and he would keep the cattle as a guarantee of their return.
-Moses dismissed the situation and furious, Pharaoh drove him away.
+Pharaoh countered by allowing the Jewish people to make the journey, but this was rejected.
+As a final offer, Pharaoh agreed to let the people go, and he would keep the cattle to guarantee their return.
+Moses dismissed the situation, and furious, Pharaoh drove him away.

 Key Verse related to Moses and Ramses II